 - Check frequently for any missed areas.

-After washing the item, rinse it thoroughly with hot water from the faucet to ensure all the soap suds are completely gone.
+After washing the item, rinse it thoroughly with hot water from the faucet to ensure all the soap suds are gone.

 After rinsing the item, let it air dry on a dish rack or use a clean towel to dry it by hand.
 If using a towel, ensure it’s free of lint or debris sticking to the cookware.